A Brief History of Photography- The Photography Timeline

-Considered as the ‘Father of Optics’, Al Hazen was born a thousand year ago in Basra, now in Iraq.
+In the timeline of photography, Al Hazen is considered as the ‘Father of Optics’, who was born a thousand year ago in Basra, now in Iraq.
 A mathematician, astronomer and physicist, he made significant contributions to the principles of optics and visual perceptions.

 Contribution of Al Hazen

 - Through his marvellous work called ‘Book of Optics’ or ‘Kitab Al Manzir’, he discussed the experiments about the nature of light including how light splits into its constituent colors, reflects off mirror and bends while moving from one medium to another.